 Primary Sports Grant

-For 2016-17 the school received a PE grant of £8,450
+- For 2016-17 the school received a PE grant of £8,450

-For 2017-18 the school received a PE grant of £17,800
+- For 2017-18 the school received a PE grant of £17,800

-The secondary PE specialist who is in charge of primary PE delivered CPD training to the primary teachers.
-This focussed largely upon safety within lessons and the aims of our PE curriculum, but also included practical ideas for progression within lessons and ideas on how to assess through a variety of activities whilst simultaneously developing fundamental movement skills.
+The grant funded the resources and equipment needed for PE lessons, CPD sessions have been provided for all teachers of PE based on staff requested areas of development.
+The secondary PE specialist who is in charge of primary PE delivers CPD training to the primary teachers twice a year.
+This focuses largely upon safety within lessons and the aims of our PE curriculum, but also includes practical ideas for progression within lessons.
+Other focusses have included ideas on how to assess through a variety of activities whilst simultaneously developing fundamental movement skills.